 Similarly, collaborative divorce is another alternative to contested divorce that couples who are parting ways might consider.
 When utilizing this process, a team of professionals is assembled based on the issues in the case.
 As with mediation, spouses can negotiate the terms and conditions of their divorce in a neutral and private setting during the collaborative process.
 However, both spouses must be willing to participate in order for collaborative divorce to work.

-If your divorce is contested, it’s crucial to have the representation of a knowledgeable divorce attorney who can best advise you regarding your legal rights and options.
+It’s crucial to have the representation of a knowledgeable contested divorce attorney who can best advise you regarding your legal rights and options.
 Providing compassionate counsel and skillful advocacy, The Law Offices of Rick D. Banks is committed to protecting the rights of clients facing divorce and obtaining positive results in their cases.
 The Law Offices of Rick D. Banks has been assisting clients throughout Fresno and the surrounding area with their divorce and family law matters for more than 20 years.
-To schedule a no obligation consultation, call (559) 222-4891.
+To schedule a no obligation consultation, call (559)222-4891.